-When the Apple Watch launched back in 2015, it made quite a splash in the smartwatch market - and its successor, the Apple Watch Series 2, which added GPS, improved water-resistance and a boosted battery life, has helped consolidate the company's hold on wearables.
+When the Apple Watch launched back in 2015, it made quite a splash in the smartwatch market - and with the latest version, the Apple Watch 3, including cellular connectivity, GPS, improved water-resistance, and a boosted battery life, Apple has a firm hold on the smart watch market.

 However, whether you're an iOS or Android (or Windows!) user, you’re probably here because you want to know what else is available to connect to your phone and slap on your wrist.
 The Apple Watch is far from the only option and the might be an alternative that will suit your needs better and maybe even save you hundreds of pounds.